encodis/xpants/docs/apply-stylesheet.md

     therefore contain a leading “.” if that is required.

 > NOTE: It is the responsibility of the calling task to ensure that any
-> output folders are created before running this task.
-Otherwise each
+> output folders are created and specified before running this task.
-> transformed file will overwrite the given output path.
+> Otherwise each transformed file will overwrite the given output path.

 The macro *apply-stylesheet-file* can take an optional *params.xslt* element which contains additional parameters to pass to ANT’s <xslt>